arclab-hku/reinforcement_learning/real_flight_validation/readme.md

 # errata
 If you have problem setting attitude commands to the quadrotor, see thrust_scaling parameter in your mavros's config file.
 Check px4_config.yaml for the detail.

+# Experiment procedure
+0) calibrate vicon, and then set origin location at the edge of the field.

+1) connect wifi
+2) look up your ip in router, and then:

+ssh up@192.168.10.154(?)
+pwd:0000 (pwd of XIAO Chenxi's PC)

+3) start mavros:
+roslaunch offb vm.launch

+4) door alignment:
+source ~/venv/bin/activate
+roscd real_flight_validation
+python print_location.py

+align it to (2.0 0.0 height)

+you can set height in program2.py, which is self.height in user_control_reset() door's roll should be 20 deg. which is about 0.35 rad

+5) start program by my script: cd ~
+./hole.sh

+an alternative:

+source ~/venv/bin/activate
+roscd real_flight_validation
+python program2.py

+6) remote control:
+arm + offboard. then you can see the quadrotor taking off.